 “Our earliest memories of our sense of call to ministry have been in the area of education,” says David.
 He has about a decade of experience teaching seminary students, while Josey has spent nearly a dozen years as a Christian educator in congregations.
 David says they go to Cuba seeking to “engage, equip and inform church leaders in ministry grounded in a healthy biblical and theological foundation.”

 David and Josey grew up in Puerto Rico and began their higher education studies there.
-It’s a background they hope will help them as they begin work in Cuba.
-“Our sense of call to Cuba gives us the opportunity of teaching and learning together in a setting of cultural and ethnic affinities we share in common,” Josey says.
+Their background helps them as they work in Cuba.
+“Our sense of call to Cuba gives us the opportunity to teach and learn together in a setting of cultural and ethnic affinities we share,” Josey says.

 They also feel a kinship with Cuba through people they have known.
 “Our many Cuban friends and mentors,” David explains, “have given us a sense of being in touch with some of the realities of the Cuban people in Cuba and in the United States.”

-David and Josey say their work in Cuba will be guided by a sense of purpose they find in 1 Peter 3:15, which says: “but in your hearts sanctify Christ as Lord.
+David and Josey say their work in Cuba is guided by a sense of purpose they find in 1 Peter 3:15, which says, “but in your hearts sanctify Christ as Lord.
 Always be ready to make your defense to anyone who demands from you an accounting for the hope that is in you.”
 They want their teaching and equipping to “enable leaders to fulfill the charge” found in the verse, David says.

-David earned a BA degree from the University of Puerto Rico, an MDiv from the Evangelical Seminary of Puerto Rico, a Th.M. from Union Presbyterian Seminary in Richmond, Virginia, and a PhD from Northwestern University/Garrett-Evangelical Theological Seminary in Evanston, Illinois.
+David earned a Bachelor of Arts degree from the University of Puerto Rico, a Master of Divinity from the Evangelical Seminary of Puerto Rico, a Master of Theology from Union Presbyterian Seminary in Richmond, Virginia, and a doctoral degree from Northwestern University/Garrett-Evangelical Theological Seminary in Evanston, Illinois.

-Josey comes to mission service after serving for seven years as director of children’s ministry at La Verne Heights Presbyterian Church in La Verne, California.
+Josey came to mission service after serving for seven years as director of children’s ministry at La Verne Heights Presbyterian Church in La Verne, California.
 From 2003 to 2007, she was interim director of Christian education for children and family ministry at Claremont Presbyterian Church in Claremont, California.
-She also has worked as a database manager, a college admissions office assistant, and a preschool teacher.
+She also has worked as a database manager, a college admissions office assistant and a preschool teacher.

-Josey received an A.A. degree from the University of Puerto Rico and did additional study at Mt.
+Josey received an Associate of Arts degree from the University of Puerto Rico and did additional study at Mt.
 San Antonio College in Walnut, California, and San Francisco Theological Seminary.